 Double Glazed Benefits vs Value and Return

-There are many benefits to installing double glazing.
-However the product still struggles to gain the attention and traction is needs to be the success it can be in South Africa.
-Why is double glazing not as common as it should be?
+There are many benefits to installing double Glazing.
+However, the product still struggles to gain the attention and traction it needs to be the success it can be in South Africa.
+As to why double Glazing is not as standard as it should be?

 People don’t know